 Keep them in the fridge in the summer so that you don’t end up with lots of soft, sprouting spuds.
 Even if you do, they are safe to eat.
 Just cut out the eyes and any brown bits and use as usual.

 Leftover mashed potatoes are easy to use up in lots of dishes.
-Indeed, in this week’s meal plan I deliberately made too much so that I could add it to soup as a thickener!
+Indeed, sometimes I deliberately make too much so that I can add it to soup as a thickener!
 They can be made into fish cakes, added to a meat or nut loaf, chucked into soups and stews, or mixed with grated vegetables for your own home made veggie burger.
 Then there is the classic bubble and squeak, which will use up your uneaten green veggies as well.

 You can chop up your uneaten vegetables and throw them into an omelette or frittata or use them in soups and stews.
 I actually keep a bag in the fridge and put all unwanted cooked vegetables in it for my regular soup making sessions.
 Many will be nice in a pasta sauce too, although I probably wouldn’t use sprouts or cabbage in this way (I know some people would!).

-I don’t eat meat now, but proper gravy made with the juices from the roast was always a treat.
+Proper gravy made with the juices from the roast is always a treat.
 Certainly too good to chuck in the bin.
 Gravy will keep a couple of days in the fridge so you could make a point of using it at another meal.
 It will also add lots of flavour to a casserole or soup and you can freeze it to use when you are ready.

 Leftover gravy adds depth to a shepherd’s pie or you could use it as a kind of cook-in sauce with meatballs.
 How about adding it to leftover meat or vegetables as a pie filling?

 I know you have to be careful with rice.
 Once it is cooked, it needs to be kept cool and eaten quickly.
 Don’t leave it lying around!